top of page

 You can reach the Department of Labor at:

-When you call or write, share why ECE matters in your community—whether you’re a parent, educator, employer, policymaker, or advocate—and ask that early childhood education be clearly protected and elevated in the new DOL–ED structure.
+When you call or write, share why ECE matters in your community—whether you are a parent, educator, employer, policymaker, or advocate—and ask that early childhood education be clearly protected and elevated in the new DOL–ED structure.

-We can’t keep talking about “workforce development,” “career readiness,” and “bridging the gap” while treating childcare and early education as an afterthought.
+We cannot continue to discuss “workforce development,” “career readiness,” and “bridging the gap” while treating childcare and early education as an afterthought.
+ECE is:

 • A national economic asset